zellwk/zellwk.com/src/posts/2017-06-07-callbacks.md

 ## Uhh...
 So, why are callbacks important again?

 Ooh.
-We went a big round into event loops.
-Let's come back 😂.
+We went on a big detour around into event loops.
+Let's come back. 😂

-Previously, we mentioned that it would be bad if JavaScript stares intently at a button and ignores all other commands.
-Yes?
+Previously, we mentioned that it would be bad if JavaScript blocks all other commands while waiting, yes?

 With asynchronous callbacks, we can **give JavaScript instructions in advance without stopping the entire operation**.

-Now, when you ask JavaScript to watch a button for a click, it puts the "watch button" into the waiting-list and goes on its chores.
+Now, when you ask JavaScript to watch a button for a click, it puts the "watch button" into the waiting-list and goes on with its chores.
 When the button finally gets a click, JavaScript activates the callback, then goes on with life.

-Here are some common uses of callbacks to tell JavaScript what to do...
+Here are some common uses of callbacks to tell JavaScript what to do:

 1. When an event fires (like `addEventListener`)
 2. After AJAX calls (like `jQuery.ajax`)